xx-labs/scripts/README.md

 ### walletgen
 This directory contains a script with an example of how to generate an xx network Sleeve wallet.
-It uses golang code compile to WASM to generate the quantum-secure wallet, and `@polkadot/keyring` to create a standard xx network wallet from the Sleeve's output mnemonic.
+It uses golang code compiled to WASM to generate the quantum-secure wallet, and `@polkadot/keyring` to create a standard xx network wallet from the Sleeve's output mnemonic.

 ### address-validation